-I know what some of you are thinking, if knee replacement will not help me lose weight how can our stem cell therapy treatments help you lose weight?
+I know what some of you are thinking, if knee replacement will not help me lose weight how can stem cell therapy treatments help me lose weight?
 Most people who come into our office know they are overweight and know they need to lose weight.But they are also plagued by knee instability problems like those mentioned by the study patients above.
 Stem cell therapy addresses the knee weakness and knee instability immediately.
 A good diet plan can address the weight loss simultaneously to the stem cell treatments.
-In many patients we get that jump start of weight loss and reduced pain quickly, enough to help many create the “momentum and motivation,” they need to heal their problems.
+In many patients, we get that jump start of weight loss and reduced pain quickly, enough to help many create the “momentum and motivation,” they need to heal their problems.

 A leading provider of stem cell therapy, platelet rich plasma and prolotherapy